Amplifying the randomness of weak sources correlated with devices

-In this paper, we relax this assumption, i.e., do not require a~source and a~device to be independent, while still considering a finite device protocol for amplification against a no-signaling adversary.
-Instead, we only limit the correlations between the source and device by one constraint, which we call the SV-condition for boxes and specify in detail later.
-We prove explicitly that the most malicious correlations (between a~source and a~device) are not allowed due to the assumption that an $\varepsilon$-SV source remains an $\varepsilon$-SV source even upon obtaining the inputs and outputs from boxes (SV-condition for boxes).
+In this paper, we relax this assumption, i.e., do not require a~source and a~device to be independent.
+Instead, we only limit the correlations between them by one constraint, which we call the SV-condition for boxes and specify in details later.
+We prove explicitly that the most malicious correlations (between a~source and a~device) are not allowed due to the assumption that an $\varepsilon$-SV source remains an $\varepsilon$-SV source even upon obtaining the inputs and outputs from boxes.
 Hence, randomness amplification is still possible.
-Our new method of proof allows to analyze an attack where an adversary sends to the honest parties those boxes that are particularly adapted to their measurement settings.
-We explain the dangers of such attacks with an explicit example in Section 2.
+Our new method of proof allows to analyze an attack where an adversary sends to the honest parties those boxes that are particularly adapted to their measurement settings, as well as to the hashing function applied.
+We explain the dangers of such attacks with an explicit example in Section~\ref{sec:motivation}.

-So far, only Chung et al. \cite{Chung-Shi-Wu} have tried to weaken the independence assumption, however their approach to this question explicitly requires the use of a large number of devices which is a major drawback we desire to avoid.
-We therefore propose an alternative approach to the problem.
-We believe that these results give a new insight into the problem and, due to the clarity of assumptions, will also be significant in the more general task of obtaining secure key bits in cryptography.
-Moreover, as we shall see, in the present paper, we also obtain randomness under weaker assumptions than those of \cite{Chung-Shi-Wu}.
+{So far, only Chung et al. have tried to weaken the independence assumption.
+In \cite{Chung-Shi-Wu} they approach the problem in a quantum formalism, while in {\cite{chungNew}}, which was announced later than the first version of this paper, they prove (in the similar spirit) security against no-signaling adversaries, although using a larger number of devices.
+Our approach is different and independent from the one proposed by Chung et al. in \cite{Chung-Shi-Wu} and \cite{chungNew}.
+We believe that the results obtained within this paper give a new insight into the research on randomness amplification and, due to the clarity of assumptions, will also be significant in the more general task of obtaining secure key bits in cryptography}.